How to detox your body at home

 - Consume a large variety of fresh vegetables and fruit daily, preferably organic.
 If you’re not sure which ones should be organic, learn about the Dirty Dozen.

-- Chose foods which are whole and unprocessed.
+- Choose foods which are whole and unprocessed.
 For example, snack on fresh fruit and raw nuts instead of a protein bar; enjoy a freshly made vegetable soup instead of an instant Cup-a-Soup.

 - Drink a minimum of six glasses of water per day, and stay clear of any drink containing sugar or caffeine.